mahiman12/git-cmds/multipe-accounts.md

             IdentitiesOnly yes
     ```

-6. Add ssh private keys to your agent:
+4. Add ssh private keys to your agent:

     ```
     ssh-add ~/.ssh/id_rsa
     ssh-add ~/.ssh/id_mahiman
     ```

-7. Test your connection
+5. Test your connection

     ```
         ssh -T git@github.com
         ssh -T git@github-mahiman.com
     ```

-8. If everything is OK, you will get a message for successfull authentication
+6. If everything is OK, you will get a message for successfull authentication, otherwise you will be prompted if you want to continue connecting.
+Just type ```yes``` and press **Enter**

-9. Now, clone your repository using your host name/alias : ```git@Hostname-from-config:repositoryURL```
+7. Now, clone your repository using your host name/alias : ```git@Hostname-from-config:repositoryURL```

     ```git@github-mahiman.com:mahiman12/git-cmds.git /path/to/directory```

 Done!
 Good to Go!
-Thanks you!
+Thank you!